-The Council is composed of two faculty from each degree program, faculty members who meet the criteria for teaching in the graduate program and who hold the terminal degree, the Director of Graduate Studies in Education, the Director of Graduate Studies in Bible, the Director of Graduate Studies in Business, and the Director of Graduate Studies in Counseling.
-The Vice President for Academics who may teach graduate classes also serves as an ex officio member of the Council.
+The Council is composed of two faculty from each degree program, faculty members who meet the criteria for teaching in the graduate program and who hold the terminal degree, the director of graduate studies in education, the director of graduate studies in bible, the director of graduate studies in business, and the director of graduate studies in counseling.
+The vice president for academics and enrollment management, who may teach graduate classes, also serves as an ex officio member of the Council.